 Keep in mind, Jay, that this advantage is only in effect for even-money bets.
 For even better value, Las Vegas offers single zero roulette tables at numerous casinos.
 A single zero game will give the casino only a 2.7% edge on all roulette bets.

-Dear Mark: I have only been to the casinos three times but have come home a winner on each occasion.
+Dear Mark: I have only been to a casino three times, but have come home a winner on each occasion.
 I operate strictly by a "feel" for certain machines.
 Ever hear of consistent winners that base their skill on "feelings"?

 I am willing to wager dollars to donuts that I can prove with 100% certainty that you do not possess such an ability.
 I bet you want me to prove it.
 Well, Bob, if you answer my question, "Yes, I go to work every Monday morning," then you don't have such skills.